ByAU

 3. Distributed Tracing

-Purpose: Trace transactions across multiple nodes and smart contracts.
+Purpose: To keep an eye on transactions happening across different nodes and smart contracts.

 Implementation: